Campus Master Plans

 In June 2022, the University of Kansas kicked off the process of creating a new Campus Master Plan, which will guide management of buildings and physical spaces on the Lawrence campus for the next five years.
 The master plan is designed to align the physical campus with the institutional strategy to ensure buildings, facilities and infrastructure support KU’s mission, values and priorities.

-Creating the new master plan will follow a process of campus engagement during which hundreds of individuals will be engaged in meetings, focus groups, interviews and community forums.
+Creating the 2024 Campus Master Plan will follow a process of campus engagement during which hundreds of individuals will be engaged in meetings, focus groups, interviews and community forums.
 The process will also include extensive analysis of building and facility use, historic patterns, land use, program accommodation, sustainability and other areas.
 The process is intended to give all stakeholders — students, faculty, staff, and others — multiple opportunities to contribute ideas and feedback.